camunda/camunda-bpm-assert/README.md

 This project provides a tool set for different testing approaches.
 This starts with generic JUnit test with an in-memory engine and ends with BDD-Style integration tests.

+* [camunda-bpm-testing-core] foundation and basis for testing with Camunda BPM platform.
+* [camunda-bpm-testing-examples] shared examples for demonstrating different testing strategies and techniques.
-* [camunda-bpp-bdd] is a basis for writing behaviour specifications and test process up-front of implementation and later after integration
+* [camunda-bpm-jbehave] is a basis for writing behaviour specifications and test process up-front of implementation and later after integration
 * [caumnda-bpm-fluent-engine-api] provides a [fluent](http://www.martinfowler.com/bliki/FluentInterface.html) Camunda BPM API so you can focus on your process expert's domain knowledge while writing and reading your tests
-* [caumnda-bpm-fluent-assertions] provides a [fluent](http://www.martinfowler.com/bliki/FluentInterface.html) convenience methods, matchers and assertions for testing.
+* [caumnda-bpm-fest-assertions] provides a [fluent](http://www.martinfowler.com/bliki/FluentInterface.html) convenience methods, matchers and assertions for testing.
 * [camunda-bpm-needle] is offering an integration to Needle Mocking provider framework, which eases the use of Mocking Frameworks in Camunda tests and helps to test components with Dependency Injection.

 Suggestions, pull requests, ... you name it... are very welcome!
 Meet us on the [camunda BPM dev list](https://groups.google.com/forum/?fromgroups#!forum/camunda-bpm-dev) list.